Overview

 - work in or aspire to enter architecture, engineering, manufacturing, or design fields

-- are an interior or product designer seeking to produce technical documentation
+- are an interior or product designer developing technical documentation skills

 - need AutoCAD proficiency to support accurate communication in multidisciplinary projects.